Unobtainiumrock/fraud-detection-api/README.md

 # About the Data Set

-The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download) (provided by ULB). note: The context and content sections were taken directly from there.
+The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download).

+note: The context and content sections were taken directly from there.

 ## Context